SignTools/SignTools/README.md

 ### Requirements

-- A valid HTTPS server (self-signed will **NOT** work with OTA)
+- A server; even a Raspberry Pi will work
-- A reverse proxy to protect some of the service's endpoints
+- Reverse proxy with valid HTTPS (self-signed will NOT work with OTA)
-- A GitHub account
+- GitHub account
-- Signing certificate (.p12 file)
+- Signing certificate (`.p12` file)
-- Provisioning profile (.mobileprovision file)
+- Provisioning profile (`.mobileprovision` file)

 ### Service